 Bat mitigation licensing

 Our staff have held a number of bat mitigation licences over several years and have the experience required to act as the ecologist on licensable projects.
-Additionally Barry Anderson is now a Registered Consultant of the new Bat Low Impact Class Licence.
+Barry Anderson is a Registered Consultant of the new Bat Mitigation Class Licence (bat low impact class licence).
 This licence streamlines the licensing process for certain works that are deemed to have a low impact on certain bat species.
 This has the potential to reduce the paperwork, timescale and cost associated with bat mitigation licensing.

 Aerial tree inspections for bat roosts